canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 Refer to [navigation documentation](/docs/patterns/navigation) for more details and code examples.

-### Subnav component was replaced by navigation dropdowns
+### Sub-navigation component was replaced by navigation dropdowns

 Navigation dropdowns implemented with separate `p-subnav` classes have also been removed.
 This class name and its associated child elements should be updated simply by substituting the following class names: